 The historical battle between these two philosophies of state is very old and humankind has fought this battle throughout all of its history in the Middle East and Turkey.
 Genocides, massacres, violence and all kinds of cruelty were used against those who demanded freedom.
 Turkey’s denialist policy has tried to suppress the peoples’ struggle for self-identity and democracy with blood.
-Those who expressed their identity were declared traitors, separatists, and terrorists.
+Those who expressed their own identity were declared traitors, separatists, and terrorists.
 What happened to Demirtaş and Kavala is the concrete expression of this historical reality and its anachronistic lawlessness.
-The emergence of these two brave men shocked the AKP-MHP government and gave hope to the peoples in Turkey.
-Selahattin Demirtaş took the political line based on the interests and self-representation of peoples and applied this in practice.
+The emergence of these two brave men shocked the AKP-MHP government and gave hope to the different peoples of Turkey.
+Selahattin Demirtaş took the political line based on the interests and self-representation of peoples, and he applied this in practice.
 It gave all identities access to useful platforms.
-Osman Kavala developed projects to strengthen civil society and acknowledgment of social differences.
+Osman Kavala developed projects to strengthen civil society and the acknowledgment of social differences.

 Selahattin Demirtaş and Osman Kavala are political prisoners.
 The preconceived plan is to gradually eliminate the two captives politically.
 But the tides are changing, and the public is raising its voice.
-Representatives of many international institutions and organizations have taken action.
-In addition, the regime is collapsing and losing its power base due to its failure to solve the country’s problems.
+Representatives of many international institutions and organizations have already taken action.
+In addition, the Turkish regime is collapsing and losing its power base due to its failure to solve the country’s problems.

 When the government retaliated against Demirtaş and Kavala through the judiciary, laws, justice and human rights were flouted.
 With the one-man authoritarian system, the remnants of democracy have already been done away with.
 Former Prime Minister Ahmet Davutoğlu has been relegated to a dissident and renegade.
 He lost his offices and authorities within the AKP because he did not listen to Salahattin Demirtaş.
-If President Recep Tayyip Erdoğan had listened to Demirtaş’s call of ‘we will not make you president’, the Turkish Assembly would not have experienced the loss of prestige and isolation at the international level it has today.
-His enthusiasm for the presidency and for one-man rule has made him one of the most controversial figures in history.
-With the Erdoğan government in Turkey, the regime is now publicly questioned, along with all the injustices it has done over the course of its history.
+If President Recep Tayyip Erdoğan had listened to Demirtaş’s call of ‘we will not make you president’, the Turkish National Assembly would not have experienced the loss of prestige and isolation at the international level it has today.
+Erdoğan’s enthusiasm for the presidency and for absolute rule has made him one of the most controversial figures in history.
+With the Erdoğan government in Turkey, the current regime is now publicly questioned, along with all the injustices it has done over the course of its history.
 The people seek justice and their rights by standing up against the state doctrine of assimilation, destruction and denial.
 This search will democratize Turkish society.